 When I was very young, I would play outside in the backyard and the woods every day.
 I would come home from school, grab a snack, and mom would encourage me to go out and play.
 And I did.
 I grew up on Long Island, New York and loved being outdoors.
 My health started to become a challenge even at the young age of ten.
 I started to have irritable bowel symptoms that seemed to come on quite suddenly.
 Then in college, which was in upstate New York, I remember getting bit by several ticks one day while playing with a dog.
 The first symptoms of Lyme disease were a hot, red rash, severe upset stomach, and pain in my legs and feet.
 Looking back, I believe I had multiple bites multiple times.

-Lyme disease symptoms can include fever, chills, headache, fatigue, muscle, and joint pain, stomach aches, nervous system issues, swollen lymph nodes, etc. At this point, without treatment, symptoms can progress.
+Lyme disease symptoms, Atlanta, Ga, can include fever, chills, headache, fatigue, muscle, and joint pain, stomach aches, nervous system issues, swollen lymph nodes, etc. At this point, without treatment, symptoms can progress.

 The Early Stages of Lyme Disease are called “localized” and include flu-like symptoms.

 The second stage is called “Early Disseminated Lyme.”
 At this stage, people with Lyme disease worsen to terrible pain, weakness, numbness in their arms and legs, vision changes, heart palpitations, chest pain, a rash, and possibly facial paralysis, also known as “Bells Palsy.”